deepflowio/deepflow/server/agent_config/README.md

 - Each `exec.exact` entry consumes 1 exec BPF record.
 - Each `exec.suffix` entry consumes 1 exec BPF record.
-- If `argv_matches` is present, the record count is multiplied by the number of `argv_matches`.
+- If `argv_matches` or `cmdline_prefixes` is present, the record count is multiplied by the selector count.
-- Audit-only rules still count when they compile into `exact` / `suffix` / `argv_matches`-backed exec records.
+- Audit-only rules still count when they compile into `exact` / `suffix` / `argv_matches` / `cmdline_prefixes`-backed exec records.
-- Pure `exec.prefix` / `exec.argv_contains_any` audit rules stay in user space and do not consume exec BPF records.
+- Pure `exec.prefix` audit rules stay in user space and do not consume exec BPF records.
 - Current exec strong-block cap is `256` compiled records.
 - The direct-syscall path uses a separate fixed map and a smaller supported syscall set.